October 2017 Māori Law Review

 For decades, Australian governments have toiled with the concept of a treaty, including Malcolm Fraser’s Senate inquiry into the feasibility of a treaty and Bob Hawke’s commitment to a treaty, but failed to deliver.
 And then unexpectedly and with relatively little build up, in February of 2016, the Australian state of Victoria formally announced that it would commence treaty negotiations with the Victorian Aboriginal community.
 In December of the same year, South Australia followed suit.

-So far, aside from aspiration notes, these discussions have revolved around determining the negotiation process, including who the States will negotiate with.
+So far, most of these discussions have revolved around determining the negotiation process, including who the States will negotiate with.

 Victoria has established the Aboriginal Treaty Interim Working Group which is consulting the Victorian Aboriginal community on an independent and representative structure, including the role and functions it would have, to lead treaty negotiations on their behalf, noting that it would be open to traditional owners to negotiate localised treaties.

-South Australia has taken a similar approach appointing an Independent Commissioner for Treaty to undertake consultations on a treaty framework for negotiations with individual Aboriginal nations and advise the Minister for Aboriginal Affairs and Reconciliation.
+South Australia has taken a similar approach and appointed an Independent Commissioner for Treaty who undertook consultations on a treaty framework for negotiations with individual Aboriginal nations.

 With respect to funding, Victoria has committed $28.5 million over the four-year period and South Australia, $4.4 million over five years.